Virginia Beach

 Virginia Beach National

-in-season rates of $99 per round apply April through November; this is the highest-price course in the city and the most worth paying for.
+in-season rates of $99 per round apply April through November; This is the highest-price course in the city and the most worth paying for.

 2. 2